-The DAU metric stands for Daily Active Users, or how many unique users had at least one session in your app on a particular day.
+Daily Active Users (DAU) are the number of unique users who had at least one session in your app on a particular day.
 This stat is pulled from your attribution tracker (MMP).

-ARPDAU is the average revenue per daily active user (from ad monetization).
-Singular calculates this metric for you by dividing the total daily revenue from ad monetization by the number of daily active users.
+Ad Average Revenue Per Daily Active User (Ad ARPDAU) is the total daily revenue from ad monetization divided by the number of daily active users.
 Use ARPDAU to check if you are realizing the monetization potential of your app.